saltstack/salt/doc/topics/installation/windows.rst

 	(All in one line.)

-You can execute the above command remotely from a linux host using winexe:
+You can execute the above command remotely from a Linux host using winexe:

 .. code-block:: bash